Viking Age (750 – 1100 AD)

 THE ROYAL SEAT AT AVALDSNES

 Avaldsnes is referred to as Norway’s oldest royal seat because Harald Fairhair established his main court here after the battle of Hafrsfjord in about 870.
-But by the time Harald Fairhair settled at Avaldsnes, the place had in reality been a royal seat ever since the latter part of the Roman era.
+But by the time Harald Fairhair settled at Avaldsnes, the place had in reality been a royal seat for sea-kings ever since the latter part of the Roman era.

 Some of these kings are only known about through archaeological discoveries, while others are mentioned in written sources like old heroic sagas and Norse poems and in the Icelandic book of Landnáma.
 We know these kings by name, even though their genealogy is not always to be relied upon and several generations may have been omitted from their family trees.